 How to Make Pumpkin Whoopie Pies

-Let the pumpkin whoopie pies cool completely before sandwiching with the filling.
+- Let the pumpkin whoopie pies cool completely before sandwiching with the filling.
+Either pipe it on, or simply use a spoon.

 The batter for the cookies is like pumpkin cupcake batter.
 As I was pouring it onto baking sheets, I was thinking, am I really doing this?
 It was so soupy, and I was worried, but it turns out I had no reason to be.